Best credit cards for cruises

-- You’re disciplined enough to use a 0 percent APR offer for purchases without racking up long-term debt.
+- You’re disciplined enough to use a 0 percent intro APR offer for purchases without racking up long-term debt

-- You find travel benefits like airport lounge access or TSA PreCheck credits appealing.
+- You find travel card benefits like airport lounge access or TSA PreCheck credits appealing

-If you are struggling with debt, you may want to steer clear of credit and save up for the cruise you want.
-While everyone needs a vacation—and cruising is one of the best options out there—coming home to a mountain of bills (including interest payments) can ruin the fun in a hurry.
+If you’re struggling with debt, you may want to steer clear of credit and save up for the cruise you want.
+While everyone needs a vacation — and taking a cruise is one of the best options out there — coming home to a mountain of bills (including interest payments) can ruin the fun in a hurry.

 How to choose a credit card for cruises

-- Decide if you want 0 percent APR.
-Some of the best rewards credit cards offer 0 percent APR on purchases for a limited time, which can help you make payments on your cruise without any interest.
+- Decide if you want a 0 percent intro APR.
+Many rewards credit cards offer a 0 percent intro APR on purchases for a limited time, which can help you make payments on a cruise without any interest.
 These offers should be used sparingly and only if you have a plan for repayment, but they can still be a good deal.

 - Compare bonus offers.
-If you’re able to meet the spending and timeframe requirements to earn the welcome bonus for your new card, you could earn a welcome bonus worth hundreds of dollars or more toward your next cruise.
+If you’re able to meet the spending and timeframe requirements to earn a welcome bonus for a new credit card, you could earn a bonus worth hundreds of dollars or more toward your next cruise.

 - Check for earning rates that make sense with your spending.
 Be sure any credit card you pick offers rewards that align with your spending habits.

 - Consider annual fees.
-There’s nothing wrong with paying an annual fee for a credit card, but you should be sure any perks or benefits you receive are worth it.
+There’s nothing wrong with paying an annual fee for a credit card, but you should be sure any perks or benefits you receive make the annual fee worth paying.

 The bottom line

-If you’re thinking of picking up a cruise credit card, you should select one that gives you the most bang for your buck.
+If you’re thinking of picking up a credit card for your next cruise, you should select one that gives you the most bang for your buck.
 This means picking a card with a generous welcome offer and plenty of rewards for your spending.
 If you get some extra travel perks along the way, that’s even better.
-With the right credit card, you’ll be cruising before you know it—and with fewer out-of-pocket expenses than ever before.
+With the right credit card, you’ll be cruising before you know it — and with fewer out-of-pocket expenses, too.